 Here are some photos from the warehouse of the methods we use for shipping motorcycles across country.
 These motorcycles are ready for delivery.
 You can see the variety of bikes we move.
-The photo on the right shows some antique motorcycles in various conditions.

 This Triumph Speed Triple is ready to be forklifted into the truck.
 The antique Harley has some unusual snow chains on the rear tire.

 We had 3 Powers Custom Choppers going to Hawaii.
 Here they are in the warehouse prior to being strapped down to their extra-long custom motorcycle pallets.
 These bikes are 10 feet long.
 The green chopper is 8 feet 8 inches long.
 It hangs over the end of the pallet a little bit on each end.
 Bubble wrap protects the new paint during motorcycle shipping.